AntelopeIO/leap/README.md

 Now you can optionally [test](#step-4-test) your build, or [install](#step-5-install) the `*.deb` binary packages, which will be in the root of your build directory.

 #### Unpinned Build
-These instructions are valid for this branch.
-Other release branches may have different requirements so ensure you follow the directions in the branch or release you intend to build.
+The following instructions are valid for this branch.
+Other release branches may have different requirements, so ensure you follow the directions in the branch or release you intend to build.
 If you are in an Ubuntu docker container, omit `sudo` because you run as `root` by default.

 <details> <summary>Ubuntu 22.04 Jammy & Ubuntu 20.04 Focal</summary>

-Install dependencies.
+Install dependencies:
 ```bash
 sudo apt-get update
 sudo apt-get install -y \